harishsurf/Operator-Lifecycle-Manager-doc-website/content/en/operator-registry/Concepts/_index.md

 date: 2020-03-25
 weight: 2
 description: >
-    This section is the knowledge base for all concepts, glossary, etc that are associated with OLM
+    This section is the knowledge base for all concepts, glossary, etc that are associated with Operator Registry
 ---

 {{% alert title="Warning" color="warning" %}}